caojianfeng/flide/README.md

 ```

-There are lot of things to do.
+There`s a lot of things to do.
 You are welcome to work together with me.